quicwg/base-drafts/draft-ietf-quic-transport.md

 QUIC depends on a PMTU of at least 1280 bytes.
 This is the IPv6 minimum size
 {{!RFC8200}} and is also supported by most modern IPv4 networks.
-All QUIC packets (except for PMTU probe packets) SHOULD be sized to fit within the MPS to avoid IP fragmentation or packet drop along the path {{!RFC8805}.
+All QUIC packets (except for PMTU probe packets) SHOULD be sized to fit within the MPS to avoid the packet being fragmented or dropped {{!RFC8805}.

 To optimize capacity efficiency, endpoints SHOULD use Datagram Packetization Layer PMTU Discovery ({{!DPLPMTUD=I-D.ietf-tsvwg-datagram-plpmtud}}), or